SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What are they used for?

-Protein C and protein S tests are used to:
+A health care provider may use protein C and protein S tests to:

 • Find the cause of a blood clot that can't be explained and check your risk for developing more blood clots in the future.